 As there are literally hundreds of different options available, you’re not short on choice.
 This does, however, complicate the buying process.

 In this mattress buying guide, we’ll explore how to find the ideal mattress for your sleeping position, budget and bedroom.
-Create your dream bedroom design and improve your sleep with the right mattress.
+After creating your dream bedroom design, improve your sleep with the right mattress.